dice-project/DICE-Simulation/tests/README.md

 Test plug-in containing unit tests.
 Please note that tests requiring a GreatSPN instance have been tagged in the group `test.es.unizar.disco.simulation.tests.IntegrationTest` to differentiate them from regular unit tests.
 This group is excluded by default.
 See the `integration-tests` profile in the [parent pom.xml](../pom.xml) file.

 The resources are organised in different subfolders according to the features to inspect.
 In particular, there are tests for checking the performance and reliability of a system which is described either at platform-independent (DPIM) or at technology-specific (DTSM) level.
 The technologies that are currently supported are Apache Hadoop, Apache Spark and Apache Storm.
+The reliability tests for Apache Spark are executed locally in a built-in simulator and do not depend on GreatSPN.

 1- Files in 'closedWorkload' are used for the definition of a closed workload:
 15777ece-6c9b-46a3-89c5-a23c2edd99ab.def.xmi